pulse2percept/pulse2percept/doc/topics/implants.rst

 =================

 An implant describes the device: its electrodes, their geometry and location, and how a source stimulus becomes the current those electrodes deliver.
-The implant does not predict vision; that is the model's job.

 All implants derive from :py:class:`~pulse2percept.implants.ProsthesisSystem`.
 The attributes used most